Chandelor/CSCI_1175_Industry_Projects_Coursework/README.md

-This repository contains your coursework for CSCI 1175 - Industry Projects at Southwest Tech
+This repository contains my coursework for CSCI 1175 - Industry Projects at Southwest Tech